-- View current alert actions settings and set the alert actions that you want to be performed in the event that the removable flash media probe returns a warning or failure value. - View current SNMP trap alert thresholds and set the alert threshold levels for removable flash media probes.
+- · View current alert actions settings and set the alert actions that you want to be performed when the removable flash media probe returns a warning or failure value. - · View current SNMP trap alert thresholds and set the alert threshold levels for removable flash media probes.
 The selected traps are triggered if the system generates a corresponding event at the selected severity level.